Fall 2022 Academic Fellows Program

 The YSEALI Academic Fellowship is an intensive short-term academic program whose purpose is to provide groups of young leaders with a deeper understanding of the United States and a particular theme, while simultaneously enhancing their leadership skills.
 The Fellowship will focus on one of three themes: Civic Engagement, Environmental Issues, and Social Entrepreneurship and Economic Development.
 The Academic Fellowship will include a virtual academic residency and an integrated in-person experience approximately two to three weeks in length at a U.S. host institution.
 During the academic residency, participants will engage remotely from their home countries in Institute activities including academic sessions, site visits, leadership development exercises, and cultural activities.

 The YSEALI Academic Fellowship on Civic Engagement will provide Fellows with an overview of how citizens have shaped U.S. history, government, and society both as individuals and groups.
 The Fellowship will define civic engagement, examine its development in the United States, and explore topics such as active citizenship, community building, economic development, grassroots activism, and volunteerism.
 Other topics such as civil rights, social justice, entrepreneurship, ethics, leadership, and media will be discussed.
 Fellows will also have the opportunity to meet with community leaders, entrepreneurs, and representatives of non-profit organizations.
 Throughout the Fellowship participants will develop innovative and practical plans to become engaged citizens in their own communities.
-The University of Nebraska – Omaha and Kennesaw State University will conduct and host the Fellowship.
+The University of Nebraska – Omaha and Arizona State University will each conduct and host one Institute.